quapsale/brain-overflow/README.md

 As I'm still building, here's a glimpse of what you can expect (and what's currently in the works):
 - **[WIP] Introduction to Computer Programming**: Master the fundamentals of computer programming in C, C++, and Java.
 - **[WIP] Compilers**: Learn about compilers, and how to engineer a compiler using lex and yacc.
-- **[WIP] Machine Learning**: Explore the fundamentals of Machine Learning and Deep Learning, in Python.
+- **[WIP] Machine Learning**: Explore the fundamentals of Machine Learning and Deep Learning in Python.

 Additional topics might include:
 - **Probability Theory**